About Us

 Precision Medicine: A pharmaceutical finished product methods and formulations technology platform that combines therapeutically efficacious doses of drugs with predetermined modified drug release kinetics to achieve optimal therapeutic synergies by sparing adverse side effects as well as eliminating potential drug-drug interactions.

-Synergistically improved pharmaceutical made from a combination of pharmaceuticals for use in the treatment of obesity-triggered diseases such as diabetes and breast cancer; for the treatment of conditions that coexist with diabetes such as non-alcoholic steatohepatitis (NASH), non-alcoholic fatty liver disease (NAFLD), arthritis and polycystic ovarian syndrome (PCOS); for the treatment of diabetes-related complications such as nephropathy, retinopathy, neuropathy, stroke and skin ulcers.
+Synergistically improved pharmaceutical made from a combination of pharmaceuticals for use in the treatment of obesity-triggered diseases such as diabetes and breast cancer; for the treatment of conditions that coexist with diabetes such as MASH (Metabolic dysfunction-associated steatohepatitis) previously known as non-alcoholic steatohepatitis (NASH), non-alcoholic fatty liver disease (NAFLD), arthritis and polycystic ovarian syndrome (PCOS); for the treatment of diabetes-related complications such as nephropathy, retinopathy, neuropathy, stroke and skin ulcers.

 ParamAushadam